INDEX TO ALL NINE SECTIONS

 The apostles were hand picked by our Lord.
 They spent three years being taught by Him then, after His resurrection, a further forty days during which time Jesus spoke to them of things concerning the kingdom of God.
 (Acts 1:3 NASB).
 Finally, after Jesus' ascension, He sent the Holy Sprit to continue to teach and guide them.
-After all the lessons and instruction by the Savior Himself and the continued ministration of the Holy Spirit, it seems logical to assume that the apostles did not structure the early church based on any bright ideas of their own, but on what they had been taught.
+Thus it seems logical to assume that the apostles did not structured the early church based on what they had been taught not on any bright ideas of their own.

-And there are passages that unequivocally tell us the apostles wanted things done a certain way.
+Additionally, there are passages in the New Testament that quite clearly demonstrate that the apostles wanted things done a certain way.

 1) When Paul wrote to Titus, he told him that the reason he (Paul) had left Titus in Crete was to "set in order what remains and appoint elders in every city as I directed you" (Titus 1:5 NASB).

-The Greek term translated 'remains' means 'left undone'.
-Obviously it was not left to the church in Crete to decide how they wanted to do things, but Paul had a certain end pattern in mind which he had been unable to complete therefore, instructed Titus to set the rest in order.
+It was not left to the church in Crete to decide how they wanted to do things, but Paul had a certain end pattern in mind which he had been unable to complete therefore instructed Titus to set the rest in order.

-2) In his first letter to the Corinthians, Paul dealt with the issues that needed to be corrected immediately, but added that there were other matters that he would set in order, when he got there.
+2) In his first letter to the Corinthians, Paul dealt with the issues that needed to be corrected.
+However, he added that there were other matters that he would set in order when he got there.
 (1 Corinthians 11:34).
-Obviously some things were not arranged in the manner he wanted them.
+Obviously some things were not how he wanted them.

-For the Pharisees and all the Jews do not eat unless they carefully wash their hands, thus observing the traditions (paradosis) of the elders; (Mark 7:3 NASB)
+For the Pharisees and all the Jews do not eat unless they carefully wash their hands, thus observing the traditions (Gr. paradosis) of the elders; (Mark 7:3 NASB)

 Uniformity of Practice In The Early Church

 In any case, why would we not want to do things the way the apostles did them?
-Surely we should take pride in walking in the footsteps of the men who walked so closely with the Lord Jesus Christ Himself.
-Why would we want to discard their traditions in favor of ones invented much later by nameless face-less individuals who had not a shred of apostolic authority but, all too often, were building their own kingdoms.
+Surely we should take pride in following in the footsteps of the men who walked so closely with the Lord Jesus Christ Himself.
+Why would we want to discard their traditions in favor of ones invented much later by nameless face less individuals who, all too often, were were only building their own kingdoms.

-And, there is little question that no two churches will be exactly alike.
-There is freedom, provided the basics are observed.
-What those basics are can be answered by asking yourself a few questions...
+Unquestionably no two churches will be exactly alike.
+There is freedom, provided the basics are observed - determined by a hypothetical question and answer session with the original apostles.